 One user can belong to a certain group or it can belong to multiple groups.

 As shown under the Trusted Groups tab, these are the default groups created by Windows.

 As shown under the Trusted Users tab, you may specify the Windows users to have rights to modify the whitelist and settings by entering the Windows User Id.

 - For Windows to boot up and run all the operating system files, it will log on as the System account in the background.
-Likewise for Local Service and Network Service accounts, Windows have to use these accounts to perform some operating system task such as Windows Update.
+Likewise, for Local Service and Network Service accounts, Windows have to use these accounts to perform some operating system tasks such as Windows Update.
 Therefore, all these 3 accounts have to be found in the Trusted Users list so as to allow Windows to add new whitelist and perform their tasks as per normal without being blocked by Application Whitelisting.

 Note that when non-trusted user account tries to execute a Trusted Installer application, the trust level will be automatically downgraded to Trusted Application during run-time (not permanent).